-WASHINGTON (AP) — The Obama administration set a record for the number of times its federal employees told disappointed citizens, journalists and others that despite searching they couldn't find a single page requested under the Freedom of Information Act, according to a new Associated Press analysis of government data.
+In the final figures released during President Barack Obama's presidency, the U.S. government set a record last year for the number of times federal employees told disappointed citizens, journalists and others that despite searching they couldn't find a single page of files requested under the Freedom of Information Act.
+In more than one in six cases, or 129,825 times, government searchers said they came up empty-handed, according to a new Associated Press analysis.

 The FBI couldn't find any records in 39 percent of cases, or 5,168 times.
 The Environmental Protection Agency regional office that oversees New York and New Jersey couldn't find anything 58 percent of the time.
 U.S. Customs and Border Protection couldn't find anything in 34 percent of cases.

 "It's incredibly unfortunate when someone waits months, or perhaps years, to get a response to their request — only to be told that the agency can't find anything," said Adam Marshall, an attorney with the Washington-based Reporters Committee for Freedom of the Press.

 A Justice Department spokeswoman, Beverly Lumpkin, said the administration answered more records requests and reduced its backlog of leftover requests, which should be considered good work on the part of the government in fulfilling information requests.

 The AP's annual review covered all requests to 100 federal agencies during fiscal 2015.
 The administration released its figures days ahead of Sunshine Week, when news organizations promote open government and freedom of information.